Critical-Infrastructure-Systems-Lab/PowNet/docs/source/user_guide/input_files.rst

 * ``demand_export.csv``:
     * **Description**: An hourly timeseries of electricity demand (in MW) for each load node in the system.
     * **Format**: Each column represents a node, and each row represents an hour of the year (8760 rows expected for a standard year).
 Date/time columns (like year, month, day, hour) can be included for reference but are ignored by `PowNet`.
+    * **Note**: When your system has only a single node, or all power stations are aggrgated to a node, then this file should contain only a single column being the demand of that node.
+Otherwise, nodes are defined in ``transmission.csv`` as described later in this section.

 * ``contract_cost.csv``:
     * **Description**: Specifies the hourly costs (e.g., USD/MWh or USD/MW) associated with different supply or fuel contracts.
 These contracts are linked to specific generator units via ``thermal_unit.csv`` and ``nondispatch_unit.csv``.